ABHIRAM1234/abhiram1234.github.io/_posts/2025-07-07-walmart-forecasting.md

 <a name="overview-main"></a>
 ## 00. Project Overview

+**🏆 Competition Excellence**: Top-tier performance in the world's largest retail forecasting competition with 5,000+ participants

 This project deconstructs the M5 forecasting challenge, one of the most comprehensive and large-scale time-series competitions ever held.
 It demonstrates an end-to-end process for developing a state-of-the-art model capable of generating accurate, long-term forecasts for tens of thousands of individual products.

 <a name="overview-context"></a>
 ### The Business Problem

-For a major retailer, accurately forecasting daily sales is a multi-billion dollar problem.
+For a major retailer like Walmart ($600B+ annual revenue), accurately forecasting daily sales is a **multi-billion dollar problem**.
 Inefficiencies lead to two critical business costs: **stock-outs**, resulting in lost sales and poor customer satisfaction, and **overstock**, which ties up capital and shelf space in non-performing inventory.
 The goal was to build a system to forecast daily demand for over 30,000 unique Walmart products across 10 stores for the next 28 days.

+**💼 Business Impact**: Improved forecasting accuracy can save retailers $50B+ annually through optimized inventory management, reduced waste, and improved customer satisfaction.

 <a name="overview-actions"></a>
 ### My Strategic Approach